linz/qgis-scriptassistant-plugin/README.rst

 Tests
 =====

 On installation, the plugin is configured to test itself.
-Click the Run Tests button to test.
+Click the Test Scripts button to test.

 Limitations
 ===========